-In this edition of the Procurement Heads Big Interview series, our London Manager Liam Osborne interviews Joe Bakowski, Director of Procurement and Supplier Management at Metro Bank.
+In this edition of the Procurement Heads Big Interview series, we spoke with Joe Bakowski, Director of Procurement and Supplier Management at Metro Bank.

 How did you get into procurement?